Last Updated on August 17, 2022

 Free, great for you, and delicious?
 What’s not to love?

-In addition to dandelion tea, you can try nettle leaf tea, elderberry tea, mulberry tree leaf tea, spruce tea, pine needle tea, hibiscus tea, lemon balm tea, borage tea, elderflower tea, and so many more!
+In addition to dandelion tea, you can try nettle leaf tea, elderberry tea, mulberry tree leaf tea, spruce tea, pine needle tea, hibiscus tea, lemon balm tea, borage tea, elderflower tea, goldenrod tea, and so many more!

 Here are some of my favorite herbal tea blends.
 You can also target teas for specific issues you want to address, such as herbs for sleep, herbs for stress relief, or herbs to soothe coughs.
 You can also try ginger tea for colds.